-The Rudbeckia plant genus consists of hardy perennials that range from 30 cm to 1.8 m in height.
+The Rudbeckia plant genus consists of hardy perennials.
+Theserange from 30 cm to 1.8 m (1 to 6 feet) in height.

-Rudbeckia bloom in the summertime when they carry white or yellow daisy like flowers that have brown centers.
+Rudbeckia bloom in the summertime, when they carry white or yellow daisy like flowers.
+These have brown centers.

 Some of the common names for Rudbeckia include Coneflower, Gloriosa daisy, and Black Eyed Susan.
 Popular varieties include Indian Summer and Cherry brandy.

 Rudbeckia cherry brandy by F.D.
 Richards.

 Rudbeckia hirta (Black-eyed Susan), photograph by Matt Lavin; CC.

 Rudbeckia laciniata (Cutleaf Coneflower, Green-head Coneflower), photograph by yewchan; CC.

 Rudbeckia fulgida (Orange Coneflower), photograph by Manuel m. v.; CC.

 Rudbeckia triloba (Brown-eyed Susan), picture by Carl Lewis; CC.

 Common Names: Black Eyed Susan, Brown Eyed Susan, Glariosa Daisy.
 Coneflower: Showy; Great; Pinewoods; Shiny; Orange; Grey headed; California; Missouri; Grassleaf.